I/O File Details and Format¶

 —

-The TEXT following unmeasured_component keyword (Line 13) is the name
+On line 13, TEXT following unmeasured_component keyword is

 bounded by the begin_limits and end_limits keywords that